 Though most microphones are considered “plug-and-play,” some microphones require software to function properly with a smartphone.

-Many microphones designed for use in a smartphone come with their won recording app software for the phone, but usually this isn’t necessary.
+Many microphones designed for use in a smartphone come with their own recording app software, but usually, this isn't necessary.

 That being said, it's important to keep this in mind when researching the microphone that would best serve your smartphone.

-Microphones that output analog audio (like those with TRRS plugs or XLR outputs) do not require any software.
-The mics that connect wirelessly via bluetooth or hardwired via charging ports sometimes have their software.
+Microphones that output analog audio (like those with TRRS plugs or XLR outputs) do not require software.
+The mics that connect wirelessly via Bluetooth or hardwired via charging ports sometimes have their software.

 Let's look at an example in the Hey Mic!:

-The Hey Mic! is a miniature clip-on microphone that transmits its audio via bluetooth.
-In order to connect this microphone to your smartphone, however, we must use the Hey Mic! iOS video app (for iPhones) or 3rd party apps (for Android phones).
+The Hey Mic! is a miniature clip-on microphone that transmits its audio via Bluetooth.
+However, to connect this microphone to your smartphone, we must use the Hey Mic! iOS video app (for iPhones) or 3rd party apps (for Android phones).

 Stay Within Your Budget